-The Alberta Court of Appeal in Unifor, Local 707A v Suncor Energy Inc., 2018 ABCA 75, recently noted that “the bulk of the current authority (both case law and arbitration) holds that it is unreasonable to randomly drug test even those employees in safety sensitive positions in a dangerous workplace.”
-It went on to note the balancing act a court (or other decision maker) must perform, between preserving public safety concerns and respecting and protecting employee privacy.
+The Alberta Court of Appeal in Unifor, Local 707A v Suncor Energy Inc., 2018 ABCA 75, recently noted that “the bulk of the current authority (both case law and arbitration) holds that it is unreasonable to randomly drug test even those employees in safety-sensitive positions in a dangerous workplace.”
+It went on to note the balancing act a court (or another decision-maker) must perform, between preserving public safety concerns and respecting and protecting employee privacy.
 More frequently, courts and arbitrators have concluded that random policies’ offence against employee privacy and dignity outweighs the often-uncertain benefit the policies might have in increasing safety.

 Further instruction on what might constitute a general problem with substance abuse in the workplace is provided by the Supreme Court of Canada in CEP, Local 30 v.
 Irving, 2 S.C.R.
 The labour arbitrator had determined that 8 documented alcohol-related incidents over a 15-year period did not constitute a workplace problem sufficient to justify random testing.
 The Supreme Court restored the arbitrator’s decision and held that the random testing policy was unjustified.